th2-net/remotehand/README.md

 Duration Period1: 20275
 ```

-### GetElementScreenshot
+### StoreElementState
 ```
 #action,#wait,#locator,#matcher,#id
-GetElementScreenshot,5,locator,matcher,screen_id
+StoreElementState,5,locator,matcher,screen_id
 ```

-Optionally waits <wait> seconds for element specified by <matcher> and takes its screenshot, storing it under <id>.
-Element is found using <locator>.
+Optionally waits `wait` seconds for element specified by `matcher` and takes its screenshot, storing it under `id`.
+Element is found using `locator`.\

-Streenshot is stored for furhter verification for changes via WaitForChanges action.
+Screenshot is stored for further verification for changes via WaitForChanges action.

 ### WaitForChanges